 I am writing to inform you of a vacancy on the school Governing Body for a Parent Governor.
 Details of the process to fill the vacancy follow.

 Each parent * of a pupil attending the school has the opportunity of putting their name forward with a view to becoming a Parent Governor.
 If you want to submit a nomination on your behalf you should do so, in writing, to the Headteacher.
 Letters of nomination must be countersigned by two sponsors, who must also be parents of children currently attending the School.
 The closing date for the receipt of nominations by the school is 9.00am on Monday 15 March 2021.

 In the event of there being no more than one nomination, the person nominated will automatically become a Parent Governor.
 It is important to note that Governors are elected or appointed to bring the experience of that individual as a member of the Governing Body.
 Once elected, parent Governors are a representative parent but not a delegate.
 This means they are not expected to report back to parents on any matters relating to the school or Governing Body without prior consent from the Governing Body.

-The Governing Body welcomes nominations from individuals with the following skills or experience: governance experience / health and safety management / local community knowledge / premises & buildings management.
+The Governing Body welcomes nominations from individuals with any relevant skills or experience including governance experience and knowledge of the law.

 THE ELECTION PROCEDURE